The purpose of these awards are:

 Nominations will be evaluated and awards decided by a distinguished ad hoc committee.
 Each awardee will receive an appropriately inscribed plaque and a monetary award.
 Tenured, tenure track, and clinical faculty are eligible for faculty awards.
 Nominations are encouraged from all Purdue campuses.

-Nominations should be submitted via email to Julie Gibbs at firstname.lastname@example.org Self-nominations are acceptable.
-Call-out for nominations is held each spring with the deadline varying from February 1 to February 10.
+Nominations should be submitted via email to Julie Gibbs at email@example.com Self-nominations are acceptable.
+2020 nominations of all Engaement Awards are due by 5:00 p.m. on Thursday, February 13.